You are here

 Students taking up to two classes should be reported by the primary education services school/district, not the school/district where the student enrolled in up to two classes.

-• Example 1: If pursuant to a District A IEP a student with disabilities is receiving his/her primary educational services from District B, then District B submits data for that student.
+• Example 1: If pursuant to a District A IEP a student with disabilities is receiving their primary educational services from District B, then District B submits data for that student.

 • Example 2: If pursuant to a District A IEP a student with disabilities is served by the Wisconsin School for the Deaf (WSD) and if the WI School for the Deaf has an agreement with District B to provide some services to the student, then WSD would submit data for this student.